About our program:

 The Villas at Auburn provides rent-restricted housing for residents whose income does not exceed the maximum allowable income for their household size.

 The total annual income must be at or below the following income limits depending on number of occupants the in the household*.

 |Set-Aside %||1 Person||2 People||3 People||4 People||5 People|

 Qualifying for our community:

 Screening application: The screening application includes a credit, criminal, and landlord reference check.
-Please note that a screening fee of $44 per person will be due at the time of the application and is non-refundable.
+Please note that a screening fee of $44 per household member 18 years of age and above will be due at the time of the application and is non-refundable.
 Prior to submitting your screening application, please review our screening criteria.

 The current maximum allowable monthly rents** as established by the Department of Housing and Urban Development (HUD) are:

 *Reflects King County annual median income and rent limits effective 5/14/19.

 **Posted rents are subject to change at any time prior to a rental agreement being executed